 K: It’s a very poetic, sort of disembodying experience.
 Taking someone’s story and making someone else experience it, there’s this sort of an universal message around your work that migration and fragmentation of identity and the splitting of families is something that we all experience.

-W: I think there’s a kind of thing that a lot of people experience but at the same time, there are many particularities in every individual’s person’s story or life right.
-It’s also very nice that how these people, when they were responding to the specific stories, all had a very specific response that came from their own specific history or experiences, which is nice.
-But then at the same time they were able to find entry point or tangents into the specific stories.
+W: I think that’s a kind of thing that a lot of people experience but at the same time, there are many particularities in every individual’s and person’s story or life.
+It’s also very nice that these people [the performers], when responding to the specific stories, had very specific response[s] that came from their own specific history or experiences.
+At the same time, they were able to find entry points or tangents into the specific stories.